 The Fossil Fuel Industry is Funding the Attack

-This latest attack against public lands taps into this resentment, but the real impetus comes from deep-pocketed oil and natural gas producers.
+This latest attack against public lands taps into rancher discontent, but the real impetus comes from deep-pocketed oil and natural gas producers.
 New hydraulic fracturing and horizontal drilling technologies have created a boom in fossil fuel exploration and production and the industry doesn’t like the federal environmental regulations that apply to their operations on public lands.
 Earlier this year, for example, Congressional Republicans introduced the Federal Lands Freedom Act, which proposes to give the states the power “to control the development and production of all forms of energy on all available Federal land.”
 Fossil fuel producers obviously think it would be easier for them to deal with state regulators, and they’re probably right about that.
 For instance, the primary reason Arizona Republican legislators supported the creation of the Arizona Department of Environmental Quality (ADEQ) in 1986 was to allow the state to try and take over the enforcement of national environmental laws from the federal Environmental Protection Agency (EPA), with the tacit understanding that state enforcement would be more lenient.

 Public Lands Are a Treasure, Not a Burden